qcamp/qcampbot/README.md

 ```

 If the file is not present (or the participant is not in the file), the script will try to get the full name from the GitHub profile.

+# Checklist to deploy a hackathon repo

+ - Create a repo from the template: https://github.com/qiskit-community/qiskit-camp-template -> `Use this template`.
+ - Edit the `description` and the `website`.
+ - In settings add `qbotcamp` as Admin and `qiskit-community/Coaches` with Triage privileges.
+ - In settings, remove `wiki` and `projects`.
+ - Set issue labels as in template.
+ - Edit README file where ⚠️.